Karawatha: Geography

 Karawatha is 22 km south-east of the Brisbane CBD.

 Karawatha is a sparsely populated suburb with few structures and the majority of the land used as undeveloped park land, known as Karawatha Forest.

 History

 The naming of the suburb Karawatha originates from an Aboriginal word meaning a place with pine trees.

 It was formerly known as Berrinba, but now Berrinba is the name of the suburb to the south within Logan City.

-Islamic College of Brisbane opened on 5 January 1995.

-Faith Christian School opened in 2012.